-Function value A logical mask which is true if x is local to the current process psb\local\index -
+Function value A logical mask which is true if x is local to the current process

-1. This routine returns a .true. value for an index that is local to the current process, including the halo indices call psb\local\index(y, x, desc\a, info)
+1. This routine returns a .true. value for an index that is local to the current process, including the halo indices x Integer indices.

+6.22 psb\local\index -

+'''

+call psb_local_index(y, x, desc_a, info)

+'''